platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/understanding.md

 [Profiles](https://blackfire.io/docs/profiling-cookbooks/index) are manually triggered by a Blackfire user, or automatically triggered by [Blackfire builds](https://blackfire.io/docs/builds-cookbooks/index), the synthetic monitoring feature that evaluates the performance of critical user journeys.

 Meanwhile, monitoring traces and extended traces are based on the sample rate, which is the percentage of requests that are monitored.
-In that matter, [Blackfire monitoring](https://blackfire.io/docs/monitoring-cookbooks/index) offers a mixed approach: a probabilistic one on how requests are selected to be instrumented and a deterministic one on how they are monitored with the instrumentation starting at the very beginning of the request and ending with it.
+In that matter, [Blackfire monitoring](https://blackfire.io/docs/monitoring-cookbooks/index) offers a mix of two approaches:
+- a probabilistic one on how requests are selected to be instrumented
+- a deterministic one on how they are monitored, with the instrumentation starting at the very beginning of the request and ending with it

 A [blog post](https://blog.blackfire.io/understanding-monitoring-traces-extended-traces-and-profiles.html) provides all the details on the differences and complementarity between Blackfire's monitoring traces, extended traces, and profiles.